 Clarifying questions

-Glean Assistant can ask short, contextual follow-up questions when your request is ambiguous or missing key details.
+Glean can ask short, contextual follow-up questions when your request is ambiguous or missing key details.
 These clarifying questions appear only when needed, not for every prompt.
-They ask for your judgment only when Assistant needs it to confidently infer the right path from available context.
+They ask for your judgment only when Glean needs it to confidently infer the right path from available context.

 How clarifying questions work

-When you submit a task-execution request, Assistant evaluates whether key details such as audience, scope, format, or emphasis are missing or ambiguous.
+When you submit a task-execution request, Glean evaluates whether key details such as audience, scope, format, or emphasis are missing or ambiguous.

 Interactive clarifying questions appear

-After you answer or skip, Assistant incorporates your selections and begins the task.
-If you skip, Assistant proceeds with reasonable defaults.
+After you answer or skip, Glean incorporates your selections and begins the task.
+If you skip, Glean proceeds with reasonable defaults.
 Your responses and any skipped questions are reflected in the output.

 Example

-For example, you ask Assistant to "Create a customer-ready presentation about our AI assistant capabilities."
+For example, you ask Glean to "Create a customer-ready presentation about our AI assistant capabilities."

 -

-Which narrative should I anchor on? with options such as Assistant-first, Platform-first, and Use-case-first.
+Which narrative should I anchor on? with options such as Glean-first, Platform-first, and Use-case-first.

 -